cloudogu/ecosystem/docs/docs/user-guide/dogu-upgrade.md

 # Dogu upgrades

-Starting with version 0.14 of the `cesapp` dogu can be upgraded with the `upgrade` command and available upgrade can be listed with `list-upgrades`.
+Starting with version 0.14 of the `cesapp`, dogus can be upgraded with the `upgrade` command.
+In order to help with upgrading a Dogu, available upgrades can be listed with `list-upgrades`.

 ## Usage